pranabdas/python-tutorial/docs/setup.md

 keywords: ["python", "programming", "tutorial", "jupyter", "matplotlib", "numpy", "pandas", "scipy", "data visualization", "numerical python"]
 ---
 ### Installing Python 3
-If you use macOS (Big Sur/11 or Monterey/12), you should have Python 3 already installed.
-However you might need to install Xcode Command Line Tools, you can do that by opening Terminal and issuing following command:
+If you use macOS (Big Sur/11 or higher), you should have Python 3 already installed.
+However, you might need to install Xcode Command Line Tools, you can do that by opening Terminal and issuing following command:
 ```bash
 xcode-select --install